US announces US$2.4 billion sale of coastal defence systems to Taiwan

 They have vowed to one day seize the island, by force if necessary.

-Chinese fighter jets and bombers have entered Taiwan's air defense zone with increasing frequency in recent months, while propaganda films have shown simulated attacks on Taiwan-like territories.
+Chinese fighter jets and bombers have entered Taiwan's air defence zone with increasing frequency in recent months, while propaganda films have shown simulated attacks on Taiwan-like territories.

 Last Wednesday, the US said it had approved the US$1 billion sale of 135 precision-guided, air-launched AGM-84H SLAM-ER cruise missiles - which unlike the Harpoon have a range greater than the width of the Taiwan Strait that separates the island from mainland China.

-In response, Beijing on Monday said it would impose sanctions on Lockheed Martin, a Boeing defense division and other US firms involved the arms sale.
+In response, Beijing on Monday said it would impose sanctions on Lockheed Martin, a Boeing defence division and other US firms involved the arms sale.

 Zhao did not give further details on the sanctions.